Like calorie counting, a personal budget is often associated with sacrifice.

 That someplace else could be paying back credit card debt or putting funds into your personal savings account.
 It could also be allocating a certain amount of money every month for unexpected expenses and emergencies.

 Think about unexpected emergencies like car and home repairs or medical bills.
 Even with insurance you may still need to pay a hefty amount out-of-pocket depending on the situation.
 Could you handle the costs without going into debt?
 Keep an emergency fund and plan so that your savings would not be completely wiped out if you needed to cover an unanticipated expense.

 While you can sketch out a budget on something as low-tech as an index card, there are some high-tech apps available to help you track your expenses.
 Here are a few of note.

-This free app for Android and iPhones helps users track spending and set savings goals.
+This free app for iPhone users helps track spending and set savings goals.
 It also has a receipt scan function that makes inputting expenses a little easier.

 Ways to Bolster Your Personal Savings Plan

 A budget can help you figure out where you are wasting money, but it is up to you to take action and make beneficial financial decisions.
 Here are some tips on how you can spend less money from Godfrey and other financial experts.

 It’s painless to swipe now and worry about the payments later, but that is an easy way to spend a lot more money than you make.
 Instead, set aside a specific allotment of cash each paycheck and use those funds for items you typically overspend on, such as clothes, groceries and dining out.

 This should give you a closer attachment to every dollar you spend and it might even discourage you from wasting money on a $5 gourmet coffee or a $2 bottle of water you don’t need.
 Just don’t go walking around with hundreds of dollars of cash in your pocket.
 That is not a good idea.